Losant/losant-docs/docs/edge-compute/walkthrough.md

 ![Edge Agent Version](/images/edge-compute/walkthrough/edge-agent-version.png "Edge Agent Version")

 It's important to ensure the version you select for `Minimum Agent Version` is the same or below whatever you have installed on your edge devices.
 Losant continually updates the Agent with new capabilities.
 This setting ensures the workflows you're about to build will be supported by the Agent version you have installed.
+We always default this option to the latest Agent version, so if you just installed the Agent, you should be good to go.

 Once you click `Create Workflow`, you'll be presented with a blank edge workflow canvas.